Managing your research publications details

 You need to add the details of your research publications – the University also asks staff to deposit a copy of the full text of journal articles and conference proceedings where publisher agreements permit.
 See the Depositing full text tab for more information.
 Note that publishers will usually only permit the published PDF to be added if you have paid for Open Access when you publish the article.

 Please email email@example.com if you have had a paper accepted for publication recently

 Or email firstname.lastname@example.org for addition of older papers, questions or corrections.

 All staff are able to add publications to Enlighten if they wish to do so.
 Log-in to Enlighten using your GUID via the log-in link on the Enlighten site left hand menu.
 You can also upload the full text of your publication during the deposit process.

 For staff who will be depositing their own publications see our Deposit Guide for help on using the Enlighten system.
 If you need any help with the process don't hesitate to contact the Enlighten team (email@example.com).

 Depositing full text

-The University’s Publications Policy requires staff to deposit copies of peer-reviewed journal articles and conference proceedings into Enlighten.
-This policy came into effect on 22nd September 2008.
-It applies to material published from this date onwards.
-You are not required to deposit the full text of earlier publications unless you wish to.
+The Code of Good Practice in Research requires staff to deposit copies of peer-reviewed journal articles and conference proceedings into Enlighten.
 Staff may also deposit other published material such as book chapters and monographs if permission can be obtained from publishers.
 Enlighten staff are happy to contact publishers on your behalf.